BYU-ITC-544/milestones/milestone-3/Milestone 3: Active Directory, LDAP, DNS, DHCP, Group Policies.md

    - File Server
    - Primary AD Server
    - Back up AD Server
 [ ] 5 Points - All general machines receive an IP address from DHCP
-[ ] 10 Points - The 20 employees have been assigned to appropriate groups and given permissions
-[ ] 50 Points - Documentation
+[ ] 20 Points - Firewall rules have been updated to reflect the principle of least privilege always applies [ ] 40 Points - Documentation

 The lab pass-off will be done with a TA and the documentation should be uploaded to Learning Suite.
 Documentation must be submitted as a PDF.